Consumer Protections For Electricity

 Connecticut’s Consumer Protection Laws Ensure Reasonable Electricity Costs

-Also Governor Lamont signed legislation against the practice of charging cancellation fees once a customer decides to end their contract with a third party electricity provider.
+Additionally, Governor Lamont signed legislation against the practice of charging cancellation fees once a residential customer decides to end their contract with a third party electricity provider and preventing suppliers from contracting with hardship customers for rates greater than the standard service rate.

 Learn more about PURA’s involvement in Connecticut’s consumer protection efforts for electricity customers.